-“Every mobile application is made a success through its functionality, code and calculations, regardless of how it looks and works”, this sounds like an absolute fluke, I agree.
+“Every mobile application becomes successful through its functionality, code, and calculations, regardless of how it looks and works”, this sounds like an absolute fluke, I agree.

-After all, today when we talk about mobile applications there is an immense need for an exceptional UI and UX as much as a perfect backend code.
-In fact, UI/UX and visuals are the reason why some mobile applications become an instant hit in the market and some are never downloaded in the first place.
+Nowadays, when we talk about mobile applications there is an immense need for an exceptional UI and UX as much as a perfect backend code.
+UI/UX and visuals are the reason why some mobile applications become an instant hit in the market and some are never downloaded in the first place.

 “Good design is like a refrigerator—when it works, no one notices, but when it doesn’t, it sure stinks.” –Irene Au, Damian Jolley, UI Designer

-Being a part of the mobile app development industry we realise that as a matter of fact, mobile app stores provide the space for displaying screenshots and videos of your applications so the users can have a first look at the amazing graphics of your mobile application and be tempted into downloading it.
-Nobody is playing the basic snake game or working on a grayscale rudimentary calculator anymore.
+Being a part of the mobile app development industry we realize that mobile app stores provide the space for displaying screenshots and videos of your applications so the users can have a quick glance at the amazing user interface that your app offers and be tempted into downloading it.
+Remember, nobody is playing the basic snake game or working on a grayscale rudimentary calculator anymore.

 So, what makes your mobile application visually and functionally appealing is the UI and UX of the application.

-These Acronyms uphold the performance of your Mobile application but what do they actually mean?
-UI is the User interface and UX stands for User Experience.
-For the fundamentals of it, the app UX design process steps are more concerned with user retention which is experience based and more subjective whereas, the UI design development process is consists of the visuals and graphics of an app.
+These acronyms uphold the performance of your mobile application, but what do they actually mean?
+UI is the User interface, and UX stands for User Experience.
+For the fundamentals of it, the mobile app design steps are more concerned with user retention, which is experience-based and more subjective, whereas the UI design development process focuses on the visuals and graphics of an app.
 UI is a sub-part of UX in a Venn.

 - UX Design/Wireframing